Optical and Raman spectroscopies of 171Yb3+:Y2SiO5 hyperfine structure for application toward microwave-to-optical transducer: Hyperfine structure

-The physical origins of resonances ({\it a} to {\it s}) appearing in \fref{fig:OH} spectrum are explained with energy diagrams in \fref{fig:HFS}(a-c).
-Transitions resonant with pump and probe lasers of configuration {\it a} to {\it e} share the same optically excited state, similar to resonant or non-resonant Raman processes.
-Therefore, spectrum positions of {\it a-e} are coincident with the energy spacing of {\cflow} spin eigen-states.
-From spectrum positions of {\it f-j}, the energy spacing for {\cfhigh} is extracted respectively.
+The physical origins of resonances ({\it a}--{\it s}) observed in the spectrum in \fref{fig:OH} can be explained with the energy diagrams shown in \fref{fig:HFS}(a-c).
+The transitions resonant with pump and probe lasers of configurations {\it a--e} share the same optically excited state.
+Therefore, the spectrum positions of {\it a--e} are coincident with the energy spacing of the {\cflow} spin eigen-states.
+From the spectrum positions of {\it f--j}, we extracted the energy spacings for {\cfhigh}.

-However, resonances of {\it k} to {\it j} are complicate as interacting transitions with pump and probe lasers have no common state as shown as \fref{fig:HFS}(c).
-These are made by relaxations that intermediate between pump and probe transitions.
-Their spectral positions are matched with algebraic relations of energy spacing, as noted in a table in {\suppl}.
-We left blank for some resonances that have been detected very weakly or can only be explained by higher order processes.
+However, resonances of {\it k--s} are complicated, because the transitions interacting with the pump and probe lasers have no common state, as shown as \fref{fig:HFS}(c).
+They exhibited smaller signal intensities, enabled by additional processes of relaxations intermediate between the pump and probe transitions.
+Their spectral positions were matched with algebraic relations of energy spacing, as noted in a supplementary table ({\suppl}).
+As observed, the blank spaces denote resonances that were weakly detected.